 7. Self care.

-Emotionally sensitive people seem to often also be physically sensitive.
+Emotionally sensitive people often suffer from ‘sensorial overload‘, or are just physically more sensitive as well.
 Things like poor sleep and too much sugar can mean you are even less in control of how you feel.
 Yes, perhaps your friends can go out drinking all night and be fine.
 But if you are left an emotional wreck the next day, is it worth trying to keep up?